Ange-Dvs/wsaa-project/README.md

 7. Reload the app:
 Click the "Reload" option at the top of the page, the site will then be live with the desired configuration.

+<font size="4"><b>AI Tools</b></font>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Some aspects of this project, have been developed with the use of artificial intelligence (AI), such as ChatGPT.
+The purpose of incorporating AI was to enhance activities related to brainstorming, information finding, troubleshooting and generation of test data.

+<u> Example of prompts used:</u>

+**Brainstorming**
+- Suggest layout ideas to make a workout log web app look cleaner using Bootstrap 4.
+- How do I add a cancel button next to the update button using Bootstrap?

+**Troubleshooting**
+- My app works locally but fails on PythonAnywhere — what should I check?
+- Why isn’t my HTML form autofilling values on update?

+**Testing**
+- Provide an SQL file to insert sample data into the users, workouts, weight_management

 ***
 End